Oxsomi/core3/docs/graphics_spec.md

 Since Vulkan is more fragmented, the features are more split up.
 However in DirectX, the features supported by default are the following:

-- EGraphicsFeatures_SubgroupArithmetic, EGraphicsFeatures_SubgroupShuffle.
-Wave intrinsics are all supported by default.
-- EGraphicsFeatures_GeometryShader, EGraphicsFeatures_MultiDrawIndirectCount, EGraphicsFeatures_SupportsLUID are enabled by default.
+- EGraphicsFeatures_SubgroupArithmetic, EGraphicsFeatures_SubgroupShuffle, EGraphicsFeatures_GeometryShader, EGraphicsFeatures_MultiDrawIndirectCount, EGraphicsFeatures_SupportsLUID, EGraphicsFeatures_LogicOp, EGraphicsFeatures_DualSrcBlend and EGraphicsFeatures_Wireframe are enabled by default.
 - EGraphicsFeatures_Raytracing, EGraphicsFeatures_RayPipeline, EGraphicsFeatures_RayQuery, EGraphicsFeatures_MeshShaders, EGraphicsFeatures_VariableRateShading are a part of DirectX12 Ultimate (Turing, RDNA2, Arc and up).
 - If EGraphicsFeatures_Raytracing is enabled, so is EGraphicsFeatures_RayPipeline.
 The other RT extensions are optional.
+- EGraphicsFeatures_DirectRendering is most often available, only not on QCOM chips.
-- EDeviceDataTypes_BCn, EGraphicsDataTypes_I64, EGraphicsDataTypes_F64 are always set.
+- EDeviceDataTypes_BCn, EGraphicsDataTypes_I64 are always set.
+- MSAA8x and MSAA2x are supported by default (on top of already supported MSAA 1 and 4).
+- AtomicInt64OnTypedResourceSupported, AtomicInt64OnGroupSharedSupported as EGraphicsDataTypes_AtomicI64.

+#### Extensions in DirectX and NVAPI

+- NVAPI_D3D12_RAYTRACING_CAPS_TYPE_OPACITY_MICROMAP as EGraphicsFeatures_RayMicromapOpacity.
+- NVAPI_D3D12_RAYTRACING_CAPS_TYPE_DISPLACEMENT_MICROMAP as EGraphicsFeatures_RayMicromapDisplacement.
+- NVAPI_D3D12_RAYTRACING_CAPS_TYPE_THREAD_REORDERING as EGraphicsFeatures_RayReorder.
+- WorkGraphsTier as EGraphicsFeatures_Workgraphs.
+- MeshShaderTier as EGraphicsFeatures_MeshShader.
+- VariableShadingRateTier as EGraphicsFeatures_VariableRateShading.
+- RaytracingTier>1_0 as EGraphicsFeatures_Raytracing + EGraphicsFeatures_RayPipeline
+- RaytracingTier>1_1 as EGraphicsFeatures_RayQuery.
+- Native16BitShaderOpsSupported as EGraphicsDataTypes_F16 and EGraphicsDataTypes_I16.
+- DoublePrecisionFloatShaderOps as EGraphicsDataTypes_F64.
+- EGraphicsDataTypes_D24S8 on everything except AMD (AMD allocates D32S8 internally).
+- For format RGB32(u/i) to be enabled, it has to support render target.
+- For format RGB32f to be enabled, it has to support render target, blend, shader sample, msaa 4x and 8x.

+#### DirectX12 specific extensions

+There are specific extensions that are not relevant to other extensions, hence they've not been added to the standard extensions and have instead become API specific extensions.

+- GPUUploadHeapSupported as ReBAR.
+- D3D12_FEATURE_DATA_HARDWARE_COPY.Supported as CopyQueue.

-### List of Metal requirements
+## List of Metal requirements

 - Metal 3 (Apple7 tier).
 Argument buffers tier 2.
 - Phone: